Fast sampling from constrained spaces using the Metropolis-adjusted Mirror Langevin algorithm: Introduction

 \section{Introduction}

 Continuous distributions supported on high-dimensional spaces are prevalent in various areas of science, more commonly so in machine learning and statistics.
 Samples drawn from such distributions can be used to generate confidence intervals for a point estimate, or provide Monte Carlo estimates for functionals of distributions.
 This motivates development of efficient algorithms to sample from such distributions.
 However, not all distributions are supported on the entire space (for e.g., \(\bbR^{d}\)).
-A common example of such a distribution is the Dirichlet distribution, which is only supported on a simplex \(\Delta_{d + 1}\), which is a compact and convex subset of \(\bbR^{d}\).
-Such distributions not only occur in theory, but also in practice: for instance in latent Dirichlet allocation \citep{blei2003latent} for topic modelling, regularised regression \citep{celeux2012regularization}, more recently in language models \citep{kumar2022gradient}, and for modelling metabolic networks \citep{kook2022sampling}.
+In one dimension, some common examples are the Gamma and Beta distributions (supported on \((0, \infty)\) and \((0, 1)\), respectively), and the latter's generalisation to multiple dimensions is the Dirichlet distribution (supported on a simplex \(\Delta_{d + 1}\), a compact and convex subset of \(\bbR^{d}\)).
+Such constrained distributions not only occur in theory, but also in practice: for instance, in several Bayesian models \citep{pakman2014exact}, latent Dirichlet allocation \citep{blei2003latent} for topic modelling, regularised regression \citep{celeux2012regularization}, more recently in language models \citep{kumar2022gradient}, and for modelling metabolic networks \citep{heirendt2019creation,kook2022sampling}.
 Analogous to sampling, optimisation over constrained domains are also of interest, and constrained optimisation is generally harder than unconstrained optimisation.
-Two popular families of approaches for solving constrained optimisation problems include interior-point methods \citep{nesterov1994interior}, and mirror descent \citep{nemirovskii1983problem}.
+Two popular families of approaches for solving constrained optimisation problems are interior-point methods \citep{nesterov1994interior}, and mirror descent \citep{nemirovskii1983problem}.

 \begin{framed} \textbf{The constrained sampling problem}~~ More formally, in this paper, we are interested in generating (approximate) samples from a target distribution \(\Pi\) with support \(\primalspace\) that is a compact, convex subset of \(\bbR^{d}\), and whose density \(\pi\) is of the form